dennislee928/academy-central/software-tools/palo-alto/SOC/CybersecurityFrameworks.md

 Click the cards for more information about NIST recommendations regarding the plan and review process.

 - ![](https://cdn5.dcbstatic.com/files/p/a/paloaltonetworks_docebosaas_com/1778770800/8RK_HUwBtKjYmPcqTTf17A/scorm/73bb42f84c0dee9c48478b0f8320926d1960e567022bf3af09c5f3eabadc2c66/course/en/assets/5efd1389d725506c37ea5610/original.png)
+- #### Plan

+NIST recommends that each incident response plan has a mission statement, strategies and goals, an organizational approach to incident response, metrics for measuring effectiveness, and a built-in process for updating the plan as needed.

 - ![](https://cdn5.dcbstatic.com/files/p/a/paloaltonetworks_docebosaas_com/1778770800/8RK_HUwBtKjYmPcqTTf17A/scorm/73bb42f84c0dee9c48478b0f8320926d1960e567022bf3af09c5f3eabadc2c66/course/en/assets/5efd138fd725506c37ea5611/original.png)
+    The guide recommends a review of each incident with post-incident activity so that the organization is prepared for future attacks and can provide stronger protections of systems and data.

 ## FedRAMP